-The "As Changed" column is computed identically as the Current column except where the values are stated in bold and italics.
-For example, in this worksheet, the butterfat make allowance in As Changed is stated as 0.1150 which signals differences from the Current column for that value.
+The As Changed column is computed identically as the Current column except where the values are stated in bold and italics.
+For example, in this worksheet, the butterfat make allowance in the As Changed is stated as 0.1150 which signals differences from the Current column for that value.

-In Document KK, the values in the "As Changed" column represent those values found in the Tentative Final Decision published in December 2000 and effective from January 2001 through March of 2003.
+In Document KK, the values in the As Changed column represent those values found in the Tentative Final Decision published in December 2000 and effective from January 2001 through March of 2003.
 The values in bold and italics identify those changes.

-The second table in Document KK compares the class prices at standard test based upon the computed component prices.
+The second table in Document KK compares the class prices at standard test, 3.5% butterfat, 2.9915% true protein, and 5.8% other solids, based upon the computed component prices.
 The top row represents prices based on current formulas, the second row represents prices using the changed values.
 The last row is the difference per hundredweight.